 Since many of the Company's directors are in charge of business execution, such directors have a thorough understanding of actual conditions in the sales field and make effective and efficient decisions.
 In addition, independent outside directors have been regularly selected each year at the General Meeting of Shareholders since June 2014, with the aim of utilizing their objective perspectives which differ from those within the company to strengthen the management system and further improve transparency.
 Four outside directors were selected during the shareholders' meeting held in June 2021.
 Moreover, the Company is working to enhance and strengthen the corporate auditor system.
 Two of the four corporate auditors are outside auditors, and three are full-time auditors.
-In addition, the Company has appointed one substitute auditor (outside auditor) in the event the number of auditors fall below that stipulated under the law.
+In addition, the Company has appointed one substitute auditor (outside auditor) in the event the number of auditors falls below that stipulated under the law.
 There are no personal, monetary or business relations, or other special interests between the Company and the outside auditors.

-In addition to the regular meetings held at least once a month, the Board of Directors holds special meetings to make decisions on the management of the basic policy, matters stipulated by the law and other important management matters, and to supervise the status of business operations, as needed.
+In addition to the regular meetings held at least once a month, the Board of Directors holds special meetings to make decisions on medium to long-term management policies and business strategies for the creation of social and corporate value, matters stipulated by the law and other important management matters, and for the supervision of the status of business operations by each director, as needed.
 In June 2016, the Company introduced a Managing Executive Officer system business optimization to accelerate business execution by strengthening the functions of the Board of Directors and speed up decision-making.